syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 {% endhighlight  %}
 {% endtabs %}

-## Virtual Scrolling
+## Virtual scrolling

 The virtual scrolling support allows you to load data that you require (load data based on page size) without buffering the entire huge database.
-To enable virtual scrolling by setting `allow-virtual-scrolling` property of `e-scroll-settings` as `true`.
+To enable virtual scrolling by setting the `allow-virtual-scrolling` property of `e-scroll-settings` as `true`.

 We also have an enhanced virtual scrolling feature with an improvised virtual scrolling performance.
-To enable improvised virtual scrolling feature by setting `enable-virtualization` property of `e-scroll-settings` as true and it doesn't requires `allow-virtual-scrolling` to enabled.
+To enable improvised virtual scrolling feature by setting the `enable-virtualization` property of `e-scroll-settings` as true and it doesn't requires the `allow-virtual-scrolling` to enabled.
 It allows you to load the grid with data while scrolling.
-In order to enable this, you need to enable `enable-virtualization` property of the `e-scroll-settings`.
-Some of the relevant functionalities of this are,
+In order to enable this, you need to enable the `enable-virtualization` property of the `e-scroll-settings`.
+Some of the relevant functionalities of this are in the following three.

 1. White space will not be appeared in the Grid.
 2. Improved page rendering performance.
 3. It can render nearly 500 thousand records.

 It supports two mode of virtualization.
-They are,
+They are as follows

 1. Normal Mode
 2. Continuous Mode